Yarn

 </script>

-A Common Base Instance
+Creating a Common Base Instance

 A frequently overlooked but very useful capability Axios provides is the ability to create a base instance that allows you to share a common base URL and configuration across all calls to the instance.
-This comes in handy if all of your calls are to a particular server, or need to share headers, such as an authorization header.
+This comes in handy if all of your calls are to a particular server or need to share headers, such as an Authorization header:

 http-common.js